jetbrains-academy/kotlin-onboarding-introduction/README.md

 ### Getting started: create a course preview from the source code

-**TODO: add link about course preview**
-You can create a course preview from the source code:
+You can create a [course preview](https://plugins.jetbrains.com/plugin/10081-edutools/docs/educator-start-guide.html#preview_course) from the source code:
 1. Clone this repository:
 ```text
 git clone https://github.com/jetbrains-academy/csc-kotlin-course.git